tarantool/tarantool/doc/sphinx/book/box/index.rst

     tarantool> box.space.tester:update({999}, {{'=', 2, 'Tarantino'}})

     -- Upsert the tuple, changing field field[2] again.
-    -- The syntax of upsert is the same as the syntax of update, -- but the return value will be different. tarantool> box.space.tester:upsert({999}, {{'=', 2, 'Tarantism'}})
+    -- The syntax of upsert is similar to the syntax of update, -- but the return value will be different. tarantool> box.space.tester:upsert({999}, {{'=', 2, 'Tarantism'}})